 Over the last decade, the simple instrument policy rule developed by Taylor (1993) has become a popular tool for evaluating monetary policy of central banks.
-Besides numerous papers on the behaviour of the Federal Reserve and other central banks, some authors have applied this rule as a policy guide for the European Central Bank (ECB) in advance of the introduction of the euro in 1999.
-Since then, the Taylor rule has been used mainly as a rough guide for the evaluation of the ECB policy by many ECB watchers in several periodicals such as 'Monitoring the ECB' by the CEPR.
-In contrast to that evidence and despite the end of term of the ECB's first president, Mr. Duisenberg, an extensive empirical analysis of the ECB's past behaviour still seems to be in its infancy.
-Referring to its short history, most papers on ECB monetary policy have estimated a Bundesbank or a hypothetical ECB reaction function prior to 1999 and then, e.g., by testing for out-of-sample stability, compared the implied interest rates with the actual ECB policy.
-Only few researchers, such as Fourçans and Vranceanu (2002), Gerdesmeier and Roffia (2003) and Ullrich (2003), have actually estimated an ECB reaction function.
+Besides numerous papers on the behaviour of the Federal Reserve and other central banks,2 some authors have applied this rule as a policy guide for the European Central Bank (ECB) in advance of the introduction of the euro in 1999.3 Since then, the Taylor rule has been used mainly as a rough guide for the evaluation of the ECB policy by many ECB watchers in several periodicals such as 'Monitoring the ECB' by the CEPR.
+In contrast to that evidence and despite the end of term of the ECB's first president, Mr. Duisenberg, an extensive empirical analysis of the ECB's papers on ECB monetary policy have estimated a Bundesbank or a hypothetical ECB reaction function prior to 1999 and then, e.g., by testing for out-of-sample stability, compared the implied interest rates with the actual ECB policy.4 Only few researchers, such as Fourçans and Vranceanu (2002), Gerdesmeier and Roffia (2003) and Ullrich (2003), have actually estimated an ECB reaction function.